hearvox/postscript/readme.md

 This plugin improves site performance by only enqueuing scripts only when speficially requested for an individual post, by checking the Thickbox Script and Styles handles in the **Postscript** box.
 See [the screenshots](https://wordpress.org/plugins/postscript/screenshots/).

-## Tech Notes: Settings
+## Tech Notes: Site-option for meta box settings
 Admin settings use the WordPress Settings API.
-Functions for the settings page and "Help" tab are in `/includes/admin-options.php`.
+Settings page and "Help" tab functions are in `/includes/admin-options.php`.

 ### Choose post-types and User-roles
 Admins (`manage-options`) have checkboxes to choose which user-roles and post-types display the Postscript meta box in their *Edit Post* screens.
 Choices are pulled from `get_editable_roles()` and `get_post_types( 'public' => true )`.
 Post-types are passed to `add_meta_box()` and `register_taxonomy()`.